azadbolour/boardgame/BACKLOG.md

   Save preferences in the database.

 ## Technical Debt

+- Getting stack traces on errors in Haskell requires profiling.
+  Profiling may have something like 30% space overhead and some (unknown) performance overhead.
+But locating errors occurring in production is not optional!

+  So production code should be compiled with profiling.
+  Just understand the memory and performance differences for this application.

+- Representation of game in Haskell currently uses a single data structure for the game as a whole and the game;s state.
+Separate these two concerns.

+- Validate all API input arguments.
+In particular, pointValues is currently not validated in the start game API call.

 - For all Haskell data structures decide what fields are public and only export those.